11

 • Project Delivery: Executing plans, meeting deadlines.

-• Forceful Operations of Power: Applying direct force or authority to achieve objectives.
+• Forceful Operations: Applying direct force or authority to achieve objectives.

 DEX - Dexterity (Agility, Reflexes, and Adaptability)

-• Adaptability: Your ability to change tactics or strategies on the fly based on new information or changing circumstances.
+• Adaptability: Changing tactics or strategies on the fly as information or circumstances shift.

-• Multitasking: Your capacity to juggle multiple tasks or responsibilities at once without losing focus or effectiveness.
+• Multitasking: Juggling multiple tasks without losing focus or effectiveness.

 • Risk Mitigation: Making fast adjustments to mitigate emerging risks.